 60% of IT leaders feel that Digital project ROIs are threatened because end-users aren't adopting new tech quickly enough.

-This is why my Strategic Simplicity® framework, with its 4 components (change simplicity, message simplicity, decision simplicity, user simplicity), is so important.
+This is why my Strategic Simplicity® framework, with its 4 components (change simplicity, market simplicity, decision simplicity, user simplicity), is so important.

 Change can't be "dumped" onto end-users.
 Their needs have to be incoporated in new products.
 Tech needs to serve the business.
 Users should not have to adopt sub-optimal processes to adjust to technology.